Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Results

 \section{Results}

 We find the regime of helium accretion rates that produce recurring helium nova eruptions to range roughly from a few times $10^{-5}M_\odot\rm yr^{-1}$ to a few times $10^{-8}M_\odot\rm yr^{-1}$ depending on the WD mass.
-Above this range, no mass is accreted onto the WD due to Eddington accretion , and below this range we obtain \textit{uninterrupted accretion} .
+Above this range, no mass is accreted onto the WD due to Eddington accretion.
+Below this range we obtain \textit{uninterrupted accretion}.
+While the bolometric luminosity of the WD can exceed the Eddington limit during helium flashes, potentially contributing to radiatively driven mass loss, we define the upper limit of our helium nova regime as the highest accretion rate that permits mass accumulation.
 We thus define an approximate lower limit to the helium accretion rate under which the accumulating helium does not lead to helium novae, but rather slowly builds up to a thick shell on the WD's surface until eventually igniting and becoming violently unstable.

 Following here (\S \ref{sec:heliumnova}), we present our results of the helium-nova producing models, and we elaborate on the uninterrupted-accretion results in \S \ref{sec:nonerup}.